sulaimanbiswas/fully-responsive-sidebar/README.md

-Certainly!
-Here's the updated `README.md` file with the inclusion of TypeScript:

----

 # Fully Responsive Sidebar

 This project provides a fully responsive sidebar, built with Next.js, TypeScript, Tailwind CSS, ShadCN, and Lucide Icons.
 It is highly customizable and designed to work seamlessly across different devices, ensuring a consistent user experience whether on desktop or mobile.